 The DSBN further recognizes the critical role that parents play in educating their children on the appropriate use of electronic communication systems and in monitoring their use of these systems.
 This partnership of parents and schools is essential in achieving success in ensuring appropriate use of this ever-changing technology.

 The DSBN recognizes that students may have in their possession personal digital and/or electronic devices while at school or at school related activities.
 This Policy also governs the acceptable use of personal digital technologies and/or electronic devices by students while at school or at school related activities.
 At all times, the use of these devices is allowed where they are deemed not to interfere with their personal learning or the learning of others.
-School staff at the school and at the DSBN level shall determine what, if any, use is interfering with learning.
+Personal devices are not to be used to attempt to circumvent the DSBN digital infrastructure put in place to provide safe and secure access.

 The DSBN provides schools with access to the DSBN’s digital network that also includes access to all electronic communication systems, such as, Internet, e-mail, DSBN approved social networks and intranet.
 This service enables students and staff access to electronic mail (e-mail), numerous electronic tools and databases and other social networking tools to facilitate and promote learning and collaboration for educational purposes.
 In addition, it provides users with access to an ever-expanding array of digital content and provides the possibility of communication with others in the school, in the local community, and around the globe.